-This course introduces the basic principles of blueprint reading.
+This course introduces the basic principles of print reading.
 Topics include line types, orthographic projections, dimensioning methods, and notes.
-Upon completion, students should be able to interpret basic blueprints and visualize the features of a part.
+Upon completion, students should be able to interpret basic prints and visualize the features of a part or system.

 BPR 121 Blueprint Reading: Mechanical